mehulagg/gitlab/doc/administration/pages/index.md

 `inplace_chroot` option might not work with the other features, such as [Pages Access Control](#access-control).
 The [GitLab Pages README](https://gitlab.com/gitlab-org/gitlab-pages#caveats) has more information about caveats and workarounds.

+### Jailing mechanism disabled by default

+Starting from GitLab 14.1 the [jailing/chroot mechanism is disabled by default](https://gitlab.com/gitlab-org/gitlab-pages/-/issues/589).
+If you are using the API-based configuration and using the new [Zip storage architecture](#zip-storage) there is nothing you need to do.
+However, if you are still using `use_legacy_storage=true` you may want to enable the jailing mechanism to ensure the Pages daemon does not have access to files outside the `pages_path`.

 ### Global settings

 Below is a table of all configuration settings known to Pages in Omnibus GitLab,